skip to content

 Apply for Targeted Studentships

-Students applying for a Targeted studentship will need to select from a list of available projects:
+Students applying for a Targeted studentship must select from the list of available projects:

-You may select up to three different targeted projects as part of your application.
-Please indicate these in priority order, stating the first choice in the 'Project title' text box, the second and/or third choice(s) in the ‘Statement of Interest’.
+You may select up to two different Targeted projects as part of your application.
+Please insert the project codes in order of preference in the 'Project title' text box.

 Apply for iCase Studentships

 iCase studentships offer a PhD in a university department with an internship with a known industrial partner connected with the PhD project.
 There are four iCase studentships available.
-Students applying for an iCase studentship will need to select from a list of available projects:
+Students applying for an iCase studentship must select from the list of available projects:

-You may select up to three different iCase projects as part of your application.
-Please indicate these in priority order, stating the first choice in the 'Project title' text box, the second and/or third choice(s) in the ‘Statement of Interest’.
+You may select up to two different iCase projects as part of your application.
+Please insert the project codes in order of preference in the 'Project title' text box.

 Information for International Students